regandono/santools/README.rst

 ``>_`` Run and show output from terminal.

 - Best to disable password before execute from outside.
+- Command menu and auto complete not available if execute outside console.
-- If not show output, please enter console to see details error.
+- If cannot show any output, please enter console to see details error.

 ::